 Hei!
-I’m an Associate Professor at BI Norwegian Business School (Oslo, Norway), where I co-founded the Centre for Multisensory Marketing.
+I’m an Associate Professor at the Department of Marketing, BI Norwegian Business School (Oslo, Norway), where I work on multisensory experiences.
 In this website, I present some information about my interests, my academic and professional experience, and some of my work.
 Below, you’ll see my short bio.

 Research and teaching